 Students are sent to the office for repeated minors or major offenses.
 A repeated minor is when a student commits a minor behavior infraction, but does so repeatedly (3-4 times) as the teacher repeatedly attempts to help the student change the behavior.
 Based on the teacher’s judgment, this may be during the course of a single lesson, day, or week.
 If the teacher’s efforts are not successful, the student may be sent to the office for major or an Office Discipline Referral (ODR).

 Other majors include physical aggression, sexual harassment, and racial issues.
 Students complete the self-reflection form in the office.
-If Principal Swanicke is available, she meets with the student after they are done writing.
+The principal will meet with the student after they are done writing.
 If she is unavailable, she will meet with the student as soon as possible.
 Parents/Guardians receive a phone call from the principal and copies of self-reflection forms if requested.